 150R Pure Nickel

 D’addario ECG24 strings are an excellent choice for jazz and blues players.
 Their high-quality nickel wrap wire is perfect for jazz guitars, and their smooth feel and deep tone will suit your playing style.
 Some customers have complained of receiving a mixed package, and others have cited a lack of quality control.
-The good news is that they’re affordable and come with color-coded strings to help you keep track of which string is what.
+The good news is that they’re affordable and come with color-coded strings to help you track which string is what.

 The D’Addario EPN115 strings have a standard tension and are made from steel wrapped with a nickel coating.
 They are a bit firmer and have a brighter tone than regular strings.
 The nickel coating helps protect the steel from corrosion but tends to rub off when in contact with frets.
 Pure nickel strings sound best with blues and classic rock.
 But they can cause problems when you play heavy.

 If you’re considering trying Boomers on your Gibson SG, you’ve come to the right place.
-These strings have a reputation for excellent quality, and while they’re not the widest gauge available, they are great for a low-cost investment.
+These strings have a reputation for excellent quality, and while they’re not the broadest gauge available, they are great for a low-cost investment.
 But the downside is that they may be too bright for some players.
-So we’ve compiled a few tips to help you find the right strings for your guitar.
+So, we’ve compiled a few tips to help you find the right strings for your guitar.